munificent/journal/_posts/2015-09-08-the-hardest-program-ive-ever-written.md

 ## Introducing dartfmt

 I work on the [Dart][] programming language.
-Part of my job is helping make more Dart code, readable, idiomatic, and consistent, which is why I ended up writing our [style guide][].
+Part of my job is helping make more Dart code readable, idiomatic, and consistent, which is why I ended up writing our [style guide][].
 That was a good first step, but any style guide written in English is either so brief that it's ambiguous, or so long that no one reads it.